 Take Eq.(\ref{eq:3.26}) into Eq.(\ref{eq:2.22}).
 Then we get

-So the integrand in Eq.(\ref{eq:2.27}) is suppressed by the Gaussian $e^{\frac{-(y-y_{0})^{2}}{2\sigma_{y}^{2}}}$ at large $y$, therefore we can choose $y_{0}+3\sigma_{y}$ to be the upper limit of Eq.(\ref{eq:2.22}) without any significant loss of accuracy.
+Thus, the integrand in Eq.(\ref{eq:2.27}) is suppressed by the Gaussian $e^{\frac{-(y-y_{0})^{2}}{2\sigma_{y}^{2}}}$ at large $y$; therefore, we can choose $y_{0}+3\sigma_{y}$ to be the upper limit of Eq.(\ref{eq:2.22}) without any significant loss of accuracy.
 Fig.~\ref{fig:3} shows that the approximation can well describe Eq.(\ref{eq:2.22}) at large $y$ regardless of which values of $y_{0}$ and $\sigma_{y}$ are chosen.
-If $y_{0}\gg\sigma_{y}$, the whole function can be describe by the approximation.
+If $y_{0}\gg\sigma_{y}$, the whole function can be described by the approximation.
 For $\Omega\gg\frac{1}{y}$, we can use the geometric optics approximation.
-From Eq.(\ref{eq:3.14}), when $y$ become too large, the sin will oscillate too fast.
+From Eq.(\ref{eq:3.14}), when $y$ becomes too large, the sin will oscillate too fast.
 That will make numerical calculation difficult.
-So we will restrict $y_{0}$ to satisfy following constraint
+So we will restrict $y_{0}$ to satisfy the following constraint

-Here we choose $\Omega$ at $E=10\,{\rm keV}$ which is the max energy of GRB data.
+Here we choose $\Omega$ at $E=10\,{\rm keV}$, which is the max energy of the GRB data.
 From a physical interpretation, the detector can only measure the average value of rapid oscillations, resulting in a smooth curve.
-So if there really have the interference fringes in the spectrum, our requirements for $y_{0}$ should be reasonable.
+Therefore, if there really are interference fringes in the spectrum, our requirements for $y_{0}$ should be reasonable.
 Finally, we require

-Since $\Omega$ is inversely to $\lambda$, the gamma-ray can't be lensed at large wavelength.
-Then the magnification will equal to $1$ at small $\Omega$.
+Since $\Omega$ is inversely proportional to $\lambda$, gamma-rays cannot be lensed at large wavelengths.
+Then the magnification will equal $1$ at small $\Omega$.